Transfer matrices of rational spin chains via novel BGG-type resolutions: Introduction

 \subsection{Factorisations}

 $\ $

-The factorisation formula of the Lax matrices entering the definition of the infinite-dimensional transfer matrices into the product of two degenerate Lax matrices used to construct Baxter $Q$-operators was initially proposed in \cite{Bazhanov:1998dq} for $U_q(\widehat{\ssl}_2)$, see also \cite{kt}.
-The degenerate Lax matrices (solutions of~\eqref{eq:RTT} with the degenerate coefficient of the leading term, which are no longer connected to quantum groups) employed in this factorisation have a long history, going back to~\cite{izergin,kuz} and their relation to $Q$-operators~\cite{antonov,Bazhanov:1998dq,rossi, Korff,baz}, and for higher rank cases~\cite{Bazhanov:2001xm,Bazhanov:2008yc,bgknr,Bazhanov:2010jq,Tsuboi:2019vvv}, while cases beyond $A$-type were first found in~\cite{f,cgy,Frassek:2021ogy}.
+The infinite-dimensional transfer matrices $T^+_{w,\st\omega_i}(z)$ factorise into products of $Q$-operators.
+This factorisation can be traced back to the factorisation of oscillator-type Lax matrices used to construct the transfer matrices.
+In the case of $U_q(\widehat{\ssl}_2)$, such factorisation formula was initially proposed in \cite{Bazhanov:1998dq}, see also \cite{kt}.
+Here, the Lax matrix entering the definition of the infinite-dimensional transfer matrix factorises into the product of two degenerate Lax matrices that are used to construct Baxter $Q$-operators.
+The degenerate Lax matrices employed in the factorisation are solutions of~\eqref{eq:RTT} with degenerate coefficients of the leading term, which are no longer related to quantum groups.
+They have a long history, going back to~\cite{izergin,kuz}.
+The relation to $Q$-operators is discussed for $U_q(\widehat{\ssl}_2)$ and $Y(\ssl_2)$ in~\cite{antonov,Bazhanov:1998dq,rossi, Korff,baz}, and for higher rank cases in ~\cite{Bazhanov:2001xm,Bazhanov:2008yc,bgknr,Bazhanov:2010jq,Tsuboi:2019vvv}, while cases beyond $A$-type were first found in~\cite{f,cgy,Frassek:2021ogy}.

 By now, the role of the degenerate Lax matrices, arising from the shifted Yangians and viewed as certain \emph{normalized limits} of the non-degenerate ones (as some of the representation labels tend to infinity), is well understood.
 However the actual factorisation that relates Lax matrices of different kinds remains yet to be understood.
 For a discussion of $A$-type we refer the reader to \cite{fp} (which also indicates an intriguing relation to the cluster structures).
 For completeness of our exposition, we also refer the reader to the slightly different approach \cite{Derkachov:2006fw,DerkachovFac,Derkachov:2010qe} going back to \cite{gp}.